Embracing Negative Space in Interior Design

 3. Experiment with Color and Texture

 Sometimes, negative space doesn’t have to be just about empty areas; it can also be about color.
-Light colors can make a room feel airy and spacious, whereas dark colors can create a sense of intimacy, and vibrant colors are uplifting and energizing.
+Light colors can make a room feel airy and spacious, while dark colors can create a sense of intimacy.
+Vibrant colors are uplifting and energizing.

 Incorporating varied textures can also enhance the effect of negative space, making it feel more dynamic.
 For example, juxtaposing a smooth surface against a rough one can create delightful contrasts.